Dustin J. Hilliary

 Dustin negotiated the acquisition of 17 companies during the span of 10 years and was a major part of the push from a traditional telco to a multi-faceted provider of broadband, video, and VoIP services.

-Under his leadership, Hilliary Communications was able to secure federal and state grants and private loans.
-To date, Hilliary Communications has been awarded 13 loans and 14 grants totaling more than $50 million from the USDA.
+Under his leadership, Hilliary was able to secure federal and state grants and private loans.
+To date, Hilliary has been awarded 13 loans and 14 grants totaling more than $50 million from the USDA.

 He was also instrumental in the first application for Medicine Park Telephone Company in 2000, which included replacement of Medicine Park’s switch to an updated fiber network, allowing the company to reach 100% of its customers with DSL speeds of 3Mbps.

 Currently, Dustin is helping to deploy fiber-to-the-home (FTTH) in four communities in central Oklahoma and has been point-of-contact on projects totaling over $30 million in capital improvements.
-He works primarily on mergers and acquisitions and holds various executive roles within Hilliary Communications, Oklahoma Western Telephone Company, Texhoma Fiber, and Southern Plains Cable, among others.
+He works primarily on mergers and acquisitions and holds various executive roles within Hilliary, Oklahoma Western Telephone Company, Texhoma Fiber, and Southern Plains Cable, among others.

 As former executive vice president of Wichita Online, he helped build a wireless broadband network that combined new construction and the acquisition of 12 wireless companies that served 10,000 customers across 23 rural Oklahoma counties.
 They sold the company in 2015.